Cretan archers: History

 Following the conquest of Macedonia and of the independent Greek city-states, Cretan archers served as auxiliaries in the Roman army as reformed by Gaius Marius under the Republic, and that of the Empire.
 Mediterranean light archers in Roman service from the 3rd through the 5th centuries A.D. might wear leather caps or be bare-headed.
 The chain-mail of earlier periods was replaced by leather jerkins or long-sleeved tunics, in favor of increased mobility and economy.
 Secondary weapons for use at close quarters included light axes and small round shields slung from a belt and suitable for parrying.
 An auxiliary unit of mounted Cretan archers: Cohors I Cretum Sagittariorum Equitata; fought in the Dacian Wars of 102–105 AD and continued to serve in that province until at least 161 AD.

-Although the Roman archers of the late-Republican era had been almost exclusively recruited from Crete, those of the Imperial Roman army were increasingly drawn from more thickly populated provinces such as Syria, Anatolia and Thrace.
-By the middle of the 2nd century AD 32 auxiliary units designated as sagittarii (archers) had Syrian titles and only one Cretan.
+Although the Roman archers of the late-Republican era had been mainly recruited from Crete, those of the Imperial Roman army were increasingly drawn from more thickly populated provinces such as Syria, Anatolia and Thrace.
+By the middle of the 2nd century AD 32, auxiliary units designated as sagittarii (archers) had Syrian titles and only one Cretan.

 Crete remained part of the Byzantine Empire until seized by Venice in the aftermath of the Fourth Crusade.
 During much of this period the island was a theme (military province), providing both archers and sailors for the Byzantine forces.

 In 1452, Venice granted specific permission for Byzantium to resume recruitment of Cretans.
 One of the last occasions on which Cretan archers are known to have played a significant role was as part of the garrison defending Constantinople against the Turkish army of Mehmet II in May 1453.